YTread Logo

 this day in snl history get in the cage with nicolas cage...

-So only one of you is currently watching "Ghost Rider: Spirit of Vengeance," which opens next Friday. -That's right, Seth, and you can't miss it because it has the two key qualities of a classic Nic Cage action movie.
-Number one... -All dialogues are whispers or shouts. -And of course number two... -Everything in the movie is on fire. -Wow, I have to say that sounds great. -Hey, mind your manners, hair gel.
-"No, let's…let's calm down, Nic."
-Let's do our self-esteem exercises where we give each other compliments. -It's good, very good.
-I'm going to start Nic, I love your charisma. -Nic, I love your lion heart. -Nic, I love your sense of humor, dry and marbled like a quality steak.
+So, only one of you is watching "Ghost Rider: Spirit of Vengeance," which opens next Friday. -That's right, Seth, and you can't miss it because it has the two key qualities of a classic Nic Cage action movie.
+Number one... -All dialogue is either whispered or shouted. -And of course number two... -Everything in the movie is on fire. -Wow, I have to say that sounds great. -Hey, mind your manners, hair gel. -No, come on...let's calm down, Nic.
+Let's do our self-esteem exercises in which we congratulate each other. -It's good, very good.
+I will start.
+Nic, I love your charisma. -Nic, I love your lion heart. -Nic, I love your sense of humor, dry and marbled like a quality steak.

 this day in snl history get in the cage with nicolas cage